 Your audience will perceive the effort you’ve invested in your appearance, conveying competence, motivation, and a genuine appreciation for the audience.
 Similar to going on a date, where conscious choices about your appearance, scent, and words aim to create a positive impression and build trust.

-2. When you make your content accessible to a broader audience
+2. When you make your content accessible to a divers audience

 Your peers, experts in your field, possess the background knowledge to comprehend your content, even if it isn’t presented in a highly elaborate way.